 - Clicking Select current user will assign the role to the current user (if they have the appropriate rights). - Selecting a Function in the drop-down will display available users that are assigned to the function.
-The current selection defaults to the function to which you are assigning a user, however depending on the project configuration, you can assign any user. - Clicking the Show advanced filters check box displays or hides the additional filter options. - Clicking Clear removes the current user assignment and displays [None] to indicate that no user is assigned.
+The current selection defaults to the function to which you are assigning a user, however depending on the project configuration, you can assign any user. - Clicking Clear Filters removes the current user assignment and displays [None] to indicate that no user is assigned.